Great British Menu: Format

 Starting from series five, a fourth judge, usually either a veteran chef or a guest related to a brief, is introduced, replacing public vote.
 Since series eight, the fourth judge addition extends to regional heats.

 Up until series six, the finalists can replace only one course dish of their own menus with a newer one.
 They can adjust or tweak other dishes but cannot completely change them.

 On 28 October 2016, it was confirmed that Prue Leith was leaving the show and would be replaced by Andi Oliver for series 12 in 2017.

 On 1 October 2019, Susan Calman was announced as the new presenter for series 15.
 Filming took place in Stratford-upon-Avon and was completed in November 2019.
 The show was broadcast in spring 2020.
 For Christmas 2020 special series and thereafter, Andi Oliver stepped down as a judge and has replaced Calman as the presenter.

 On 7 February 2021, it was announced that Rachel Khoo would be joining as a new judge when the series returns in spring 2021.

 On 6 September 2021, it was announced that the whole judging panel would be changed with Matthew Fort and Oliver Payton leaving after being on the show since the beginning and Rachel Khoo after one series.
-The new judging panel will consist of former GBM champion Tom Kerridge, chef and restaurateur Nisha Katona and comedian and food podcaster Ed Gamble.
+The new judging panel will consist of former GBM champion Tom Kerridge, chef and restaurateur Nisha Katona, and comedian and food podcaster Ed Gamble.

+On 8 November 2024, Lorna McNee was announced as a new judge when the series returns in January 2025; replacing Nisha Katona who left after series 19 ended.